Canadian Landscape: Security

-Devil's Head controversy and legacy
+Reception and legacy

 The banknotes were described as "a little less pro-British" by the Halifax Chronicle-Herald.

+"Devil's Head" banknotes

 The design of the hair behind the ear of Elizabeth II "gave the illusion of a grinning demon", leading to the banknote series nickname "Devil's Head".
 The demon was described as having "pouchy eyes, hooked nose with flared nostrils and thick loose lips".
 The devil's head appearance can be seen in the banknote obverses illustrated above, particularly if the right-hand side of the Queen's head is enlarged.
 British alderman H.L.
-Hogg of Hartlepool stated that the perfection of the devil's face appearance in the banknote resulted from "the fiendish design of the artist...or the engraver who made the plate" and wrote a letter of complaint to Norman Robertson, the High Commissioner for Canada in the United Kingdom in March 1956.
+Hogg of Hartlepool stated that the perfection of the devil's face appearance in the banknote resulted from "the fiendish design of the artist... or the engraver who made the plate" and wrote a letter of complaint to Norman Robertson, the High Commissioner for Canada in the United Kingdom in March 1956.
 The Bank of Canada had begun addressing the problem in late 1955, and in March 1956, it announced that it had ordered the Canadian Bank Note Company and BA International to modify the engraved printing plates for all banknote denominations, resulting in printed banknotes having darkened highlights of the hair behind the ear.
 Banknotes printed using the new plates were issued later that year.
-The original banknotes of this series now command high prices amongst numismatics dealers and collectors.
+The original banknotes of this series now command high prices among numismatics dealers and collectors.